 Our focus on commerce technology is broadly defined.
 Nevertheless, we prioritize the How (Enabling Technologies and Infrastructure Platforms throughout the Retail Value Chain) and the Where (Marketplaces, New Distribution Platforms or new Retail Experiences) and focus less on the What (Consumer Products).
 However, we always consider consumer investments that we feel are transformative to an industry — e.g. Fordays.

-We look for projects before they’ve hit their growth moment, from inception to pre-Series A (pre-seed, seed or post-seed).
+We look for projects before they’ve hit their growth moment, from inception to seed.
 We enjoy being one of the first checks and work alongside teams from the very beginning.

 Pre-revenue is not too early for us although part of our portfolio does have early market validation.